Four men try to approach Nawaz Sharif by force

 PMLN Vice President and Nawaz Sharif’s daughter Maryam Nawaz in a message termed the act resorting to gross criminality in the face of political frustration and defeat.
 People’s voice will not be silenced by low life 3rd rate criminals.
 Nawaz Sharif is the voice of the people of Pakistan and will not be silenced, she added.

-SAPM Shahbaz Gill said it is a matter of surprise that Nawaz Sharif went to London on his own and is not returning.
+Special Assistant to Prime Minister on Political Communication Shahbaz Gill said in his reaction that it is a matter of surprise that Nawaz Sharif went to London according to his own free will and now he is not returning.
 He said Nawaz is now blaming his political opponents for his personal security.
-He said if he is not feeling safe in London then he must immediately return and he will get full security in jail.
+He said if Nawaz is not feeling safe in London then he must immediately return and he will get full security in jail.